rapid7/nexpose-client/README.markdown

 * Favor returning classes over key-value maps.
 Classes tend to be easier for users to manipulate and use.
 * Unless otherwise noted, code should adhere to the Ruby Style Guide: https://github.com/bbatsov/ruby-style-guide
 * Use YARDoc comment style to improve the API documentation of the gem.

+Full usage examples or task-oriented scripts should be submitted to the [Nexpose Resources](https://github.com/rapid7/nexpose-resources) project.
+Smaller examples can be added to the [wiki](https://github.com/rapid7/nexpose-client/wiki).

 ## License